-South African developer Jonathan Carter will be the leader of the Debian GNU/Linux project for the next year, after he defeated the two other contenders in the race, according to the results which were declared on Sunday.
+South African developer Jonathan Carter will continue to lead the Debian GNU/Linux project for a second year, after winning the election for the position, the results of which were declared over the weekend.

 The Debian GNU/Linux project has voted to stay out of the controversy over Free Software Foundation founder Richard Stallman rejoining the board in March, by backing the option of not releasing a statement on the issue as an organisation.

 Two of the three candidates who contested last year's election for the post of Debian project leader are set to fight it out again this year.

 So the battery is not part of the phone?

 The iPhone didn’t “catch” fire.
 It was accidentally snapped in two and the lithium battery contents mixed and caught fire.

 I recently acquired a 5G modem from Telstra.
 It’s made by ZTE - a Chinese partly state-owned technology company.
 Go[…]

 Warthunder is the most despicable game for banning. they introduced "easy anticheat" to all game modes EXCEPT the most popular[…]